Do Go On - 369 - The Night Witches

 That's right.

-Tofa Grace is feeling tired.
+Sofa grace is feeling tired.

-He's not allowed to sleep during Block Tofa Grace period.
+He's not allowed to sleep during block tofa grace period.

 Some people have started to take down their block decorations.